alnutile/codeship-writings/mysql_57.md

 You can read more about this [here](https://laravel.com/docs/5.2/queries#json-where-clauses)

-That means I can store JSON data like this
+Basically this means I can store JSON data like this.

 ```
 {
   "foo" => "here",
-  "bar" => "baz"
+  "bar" => "baz",
+  "boo" => [1,2,3]
 }
 ```

 In one column.

-Yes PostgreSQL has been able to do this for some time but for the time being I am still on MySQL and I really wanted to take advantage of this in a current project.
+Yes PostgreSQL has been able to do this for some time, but for the time being I am still on MySQL and I really wanted to take advantage of this in a current project.
 In this project I had data coming in from different sources and I did not want to make unique tables and columns to store all the different data.

-Instead I could dump it all in a "JSON" field type and query it as above.
+Instead I could dump it all into a "JSON" field type and query it as above.

-So by the time you are done reading this post you will have a very easy path to setup RDS on AWS, and use MySQL 5.7 from your local to your CI.
+So by the time you are done reading this post you will have a very easy path to setup RDS on AWS, and use MySQL 5.7 from throughout your workflow.

 ## Setting up MySQL on AWS Using RDS and CloudFormation

-To get started I am going to make an RDS database for CodeShip to connect to.
-This database will be MySQL 5.7.
-I will use a [CloudFormation](https://aws.amazon.com/documentation/cloudformation/) script for this.
+RDS is the "Relational Database Service" for Amazon Web Services (AWS).
+I am going to take advantage of this service since they deal with all the database updates and the server updates underneath it.
+This setup will use a [CloudFormation](https://aws.amazon.com/documentation/cloudformation/) script to make it the most painless experience you can imagine for building a resource.
 CloudFormation is an amazing way to manage resources on AWS.

 You can find the script [here](https://github.com/alnutile/codeship-behat/blob/master/ci/cloudformation_database.json)

-All you need to do is log into your AWS account, go to CloudFormation and upload this script.
-You will be prompted with some questions.
+All you need to do is log into your AWS account, go to CloudFormation area and upload this script.
+You will be prompted with some questions as seen below.

 ![cloudformation_questions](https://dl.dropboxusercontent.com/s/4jy963s7k9xzsyt/cloudformation_questions.png?dl=0)